AutomateThePlanet/Meissa/README.md

 -------------------
 1. **Start Meissa server**
 ```
-meissa.exe initServer
+meissaserver
 ```

-To coordinate all agents and runners Meissa has its own server with its own DB.
+To coordinate all agents and runners MEISSA has its own server with its own DB.

-By the way in order to run Meissa you don’t even need to install .NET Core since or other dependencies it is completely portable.
+By the way in order to run MEISSA you don’t even need to install .NET Core since or other dependencies it is completely portable.
 You just download it as zip, unzip it and that is.
 Everything you need, runners, agents, servers, DBs is there.

-2. **Start Meissa test agent**
+2. **Start MEISSA test agent**
 ```
-meissa.exe testAgent --testAgentTag="APIAgent" --testServerUrl="http://IPServerMachine:5000"
+meissa testAgent --testAgentTag="APIAgent" --testServerUrl="http://IPServerMachine:5000"
 ```

 Usually, you have one test agent per machine.
 So, more machines you have, faster your tests will be executed.

-3. **Start Meissa tests runner**
+3. **Start MEISSA tests runner**
 ```
-meissa.exe runner --resultsFilePath="pathToResults\result.trx" --outputFilesLocation="pathToBuildedFiles"
+meissa runner --resultsFilePath="pathToResults\result.trx"
---agentTag="APIAgent" --testTechnology="MSTestCore"
+--agentTag="APIAgent" --testTechnology="MSTest"
 --testLibraryPath="pathToBuildedFiles\SampleTestProj.dll"
 ```

 Usually, you start the runner from CI job.
 The typical workflow will be.
 Download the tests source code.
 Build it.
-Execute tests with Meissa.
-Publish the results produced by Meissa.
+Execute tests with MEISSA.
+Publish the results produced by MEISSA.

 ### Advanced Parameters ###
 ```